SnailNail/xcxtool/README.md

   they can be used to carve out exceptions in larger included ranges.
 The format of the config option and command line arguments is identical to `include`.
-* `--append-ranges`, `-p`: The normal behaviour of command line arguments, including `--include` and `--exclude`, is to completely replace the equivalent config setting.
-By setting this flag, any `--include` or `--exclude` arguments will be appended to the configured ranges, rather than replacing them.

 ## `xcxtool monitor`
 Like `xcxtool compare`, but continuously monitor Cemu memory rather than